moveit/moveit.ros.org/index.markdown

                     </div>
                     <div class="version-content">
                         <h4>Release notes</h4>
-                        <p>This LTS builds on the latest version of ROS1 and can also build on Ubuntu 16.04.
-This LTS is stable and no API changes are accepted.</p>
+                        <p>This LTS relesae is stable and only bug fixes should be backported.</p>
                     </div>
                 </div>
                 <div class='col-sm-12 col-lg-6 version-wrapper'>